What is E10 fuel and is my taxi compatible?

 While we can all agree that more eco-friendly fuels are a step in the right direction when it comes to the environment, what about the impact on your valuable motor?
 First off, if you’re driving a diesel- or electric-powered vehicle then you’ll see no change, this change just affects petrol-powered cars.

 Next, don’t panic about the change.
 Almost all petrol-powered cars on the UK roads are compatible with the new fuel.
 The Department for Transport (DfT) boffins estimate that up to 700,000 petrol-powered cars on the UK’s roads aren't compatible with E10 fuel, but that’s a mere 3% of the total number of cars.
-This potential incompatibility is due to E10’s higher ethanol content potentially damaging rubber, alloy and plastic parts.
+This potential incompatibility is due to E10’s higher ethanol content potentially damaging rubber, alloy and plastic parts in older cars.

 But if your vehicle was built after 2011 then you shouldn’t have anything to worry about.
 The vast majority of incompatible cars will be vintage classics or those built in the early 2000s or before.
 However, as these vehicles reach the end of their useful lives and are scrapped the proportion of incompatible cars will come down even further.
 Unless you’re running a niche (but unlikely) taxi service using vintage VW Golfs or Mazda MX-5s you should be fine!